What is one thing an entrepreneur should do for an initial start-up?

 Write a Sales Funnel

-One of the most effective things an entrepreneur should do for their small business is to write a sales funnel and marketing plan for their business.
+One of the most effective things an entrepreneur should do for their small business is to write a sales funnel by taking the help of this service and a marketing plan for their business.
 This will ensure you know who you need to hire and more importantly who you need to market to in order to have a successful business and how to make that happen.

 Loren Howard, Prime Plus Mortgages